Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/spacing.md

 - `jumbo` - for classes that set the `margin` or `padding` to `$ouds-dimension-800`, which is `64px`
 - `auto` - for classes that set the `margin` to auto

-(You can add more sizes by adding entries to the `$ouds-dimension-space-fixed` Sass map variable.)
+(You can but shouldn't add more sizes by adding entries to the `$ouds-dimension-space-fixed` Sass map variable.)

 {{< bootstrap-compatibility >}}